 Mariah: I would say for our legal clients, I feel that Facebook is probably the best platform.

 Mariah: Yes.
-I think just because of the diverse user that use Facebook.
+I think just because of the diverse users that use Facebook.
 There are so many people on that platform so you’re able to do your organic posting but with paid social, you’re really able to target who you really want to reach out to.
-So for medical malpractice attorney that’s looking for people who have medical malpractice cases in a certain area, you really can hone down and look into that area and find that person that might be needing your services but they don’t know who you are.
+So for a medical malpractice attorney that’s looking for people who have medical malpractice cases in a certain area, you really can hone down and look into that area and find that person that might be needing your services but they don’t know who you are.
 So, you’re able to go and hone in on the paid aspect of social and find that consumer.
 And Facebook is really cool because, of course you have your graphics, but you can also use web links, and video, anything to really educate your consumer on your product or service.
 So I believe that Facebook is the best platform.

 Keith: Ok I understood a good portion of that.